robocorp/robocorp/windows/README.md

 ## Versioning

-This library uses semantic versioning, so, when a breaking change is done a new major version is published, but beware that modules starting with an underscore `_` in `robocorp.windows` are not considered part of the public API and should not be imported directly (so, only objects/classes reached from the `robocorp.windows` namespace should be used -- if access to some other method/class is needed, please create a feature request to address it).
+This library uses semantic versioning, so a new major version will be published when breaking changes are done, and the changelog should contain guidance on what was changed.

+Be aware that modules starting with an underscore `_` in `robocorp.windows` are not considered part of the public API and should not be imported directly (so only objects/classes reached from the `robocorp.windows` namespace should be used -- if access to some other method/class is needed, please create a feature request to address it).